 f.
 Establishment or termination of Churchwide Program Agencies.
 Churchwide program agencies may be established or terminated as the Executive Board determines from time to time and on such terms and conditions as the Executive Board determines, with the counsel and advice of the Delegate Assembly.

-4. Establishment or termination of Churchwide Program Entities.
-Churchwide program entities may be established or terminated as the Executive Board determines from time to time and on such terms and conditions as the Executive Board determines to respond to the immediate needs of the members of Mennonite Church USA.

 5. Requirements for Board Membership.

 a.
-Common requirements for the board of directors of each churchwide program agency or other designated entity include:
+Common requirements for the board of directors of each churchwide program agency or appointments to other designated entity include:

 (1) Issues of balance (gender, Racial/Ethnic, expertise) will be respected to the extent feasible in the composition of each board.